manig139/manig139/README.md

-Hey y'all 👋 My Name is Mani Gutta - it's nice to meet you!
+Hey y'all 👋 My Name is Mani Gutta - it's nice to meet you!<br />
-👀 I’m currently interested in CLoud/DevOps Engineering 📚 I do have good Experience in Python, Terraform, Docker, Kubernetes & AWS/Azure.
+👀 I’m currently interested in CLoud/DevOps Engineering<br />
+📚 I do have good Experience in Python, Terraform, Docker, Kubernetes & AWS/Azure.<br />
 💕 I’m looking to collaborate on anything & everything to do with DevOps/AWS CLoud!
 💬 Ask me about my Hardwork! the effort that i put to acomplish my goals.
 📬 How to reach me: mang.devops@gmail.com